 What Is Cloud ERP?

-Traditional on-premises ERP systems are typically too rigid to keep up with the shifting demands of today’s businesses.
-Since they’re difficult to customize, expensive and disruptive to upgrade, many businesses stick with older versions of the software, making it difficult to adapt to new business trends.
+Traditional on-premises ERP systems are typically too rigid to keep up with the shifting demands of today’s businesses due to expensive customizations and disruptive upgrades.
+This causes many businesses to stick with older versions of the software, making it difficult to adapt to new business trends.

 Cloud-based ERP leverages the power of the internet to offer companies increased flexibility and scalability.
 What other benefits does cloud ERP offer businesses?